PhantomCybernetics/phntm_bridge_client/README.md

     stop_discovery_after_sec: 10.0 # < 0 run forever

     ## Extra packages to install, this is either a package folder mounted into the container,
-    ## or a ROS2 package name to be installed via apt-get (for e.g. "ros-distro-some-package" use only "some-package")
+    ## or a ROS2 package name to be installed via apt-get (for e.g. "ros-humble-some-package" use only "some-package")
     extra_packages:
       - /ros2_ws/src/vision_msgs
       - some-package